 The possible dangers of artificial intelligence emerge when there is one single monolithic AI that is far more advanced than any other platform.
 If such an AI were allowed to develop in isolation (without any material competition), later AIs would never be able to catch up.
 In fact, their relative capabilities would only grow further apart.
 Once a truly “general purpose” machine learning infrastructure is in place, it could easily be replicated, allowing the core capabilities to grow exponentially.
 Particular areas of future development include virtual and augmented reality interfaces.

 Patrick builds his keynote programs by accumulating and studying use cases and success stories.
 In new fields like Artificial Intelligence, the best way to do that is to follow the companies on the forefront of innovation.
+Of course, machine learning emerged from the exploding fields of big data and the internet of things.
 Some of the leading AI and Machine Learning innovators include:

 - Perceptio: Advanced AI for smartphones (acquired by Apple)

 - Emotient: Emotion-detection technology to improve understanding of customer sentiment (acquired by Apple)